Fall 2022: RickThomas.Net Becomes LifeOverCoffee.Com

 5 – Don’t undervalue “Thank you.”
 When you see him doing the right things, say “thank you” no matter how small or seemingly insignificant that something may appear.

 6 – You’re not the mini-messiah.
 God changes individuals; you do not.
-You’ll know if you’re the mini-messiah when your worry or frustration is greater than your rest in the Lord.
+You’ll know if you’re the mini-messiah when your worry or frustration is more significant than your rest in the Lord.

 7 – Don’t take a poll of your parenting.
 If you ask an immature, self-centered child if you’re critical, the data will probably come back in the affirmative.
 Ask the Lord how you’re doing, and maybe a close friend who knows you.